A motorist who bought my book explained how he used my advice to beat a speeding fine on temporary roadworks.

 A motorist was on his way to work on the M5 and was allegedly caught speeding through temporary roadworks.
 He was adamant that he wasn’t speeding.
 He had his car set on cruise control, given that he has penalty points on his licence for previous offences and relies on his car for work.

 Motorists are finding inspiration in fighting alleged traffic violations and taking a leaf out of high profile celebrity cases.

-The offence was recorded as occurring at 06:47 on Saturday the 31/08/2019 between junctions 12 and 13 of the M5.
+The offence was recorded as occurring at 06:47 on 31/08/2019 between junctions 12 and 13 of the M5.
 It was alleged that he was doing 57 in a 50 (temporary speed limit) through roadworks.
 The offence is alleged to have been captured by fixed cameras that measure distance over time.
 He remembers the journey well as he had just left home to go on holiday with friends to Weymouth and had joined the motorway at junction 12.

 Temporary roadworks and signage must be approved by the local authorities to a specific criteria and you are well within your rights to ask for proof.
 Illegal signs = illegal fines.
 The signage has to be legal and correct.
 The key is to question the legality and cast reasonable doubt on the alleged offence to win your case.
 Nobody does anything properly on this, so the odds are in your favour if you can put a case together to do just that.

 He bought my book and followed my advice to find out the specific criteria and if it had been approved by the local authorities.
 In the meantime, he lodged an appeal and requested for all of the evidence to be tipped over.
 This gave him an opportunity to work his way through it and find various errors and omissions that will make their case fail.